-We manage the assets of ACAC and its subsidiaries for an annual fee equal to 0.20% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for the preceding quarter is \$1.0 billion or less and 0.15% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for that quarter is more than \$1.0 billion.
-We managed approximately \$730.0 million of assets as of December 31, 2012 related to this agreement.
-As a result of this agreement, we earned approximately \$1.5 million of investment management fees for the year ended December 31, 2012.
+We manage the assets of NGHC and its subsidiaries for an annual fee equal to 0.20% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for the preceding quarter is \$1.0 billion or less and 0.15% of the average aggregate value of the assets under management for the preceding quarter if the average aggregate value for that quarter is more than \$1.0 billion.
+We managed approximately \$801.0 million of assets as of December 31, 2013 related to this agreement.
+As a result of this agreement, we earned approximately \$1.7 million of investment management fees for the year ended December 31, 2013.

-Investment in Life Settlements
+Investment in Life Settlements; Acquisition of Luxembourg Reinsurance Companies

-During 2010 and 2011, we formed each of Tiger Capital, LLC and AMT Capital Alpha, LLC with a subsidiary of ACAC and formed AMT Capital Holdings, S.A. with ACP Re, Ltd. for the purposes of acquiring life settlement contracts and related premium finance loans.
-Although we have a fifty percent interest in each of these entities, we provide certain actuarial and finance functions to the entities, for which ACAC and ACP Re, Ltd. receive a benefit.
-As a result of this arrangement, Tiger Capital, LLC, AMT Capital Alpha, LLC and AMT Capital Holdings, S.A. collectively paid us \$0.7 million for these services for the year ended December 31, 2012.
+Since 2010, we have formed four entities, Tiger Capital, LLC, AMT Capital Alpha, LLC, AMT Capital Holdings, S.A. and AMT Capital Holdings II, S.A. (the "LSC Entities"), for the purpose of acquiring life settlement contracts and related premium finance loans.
+NGHC has a 50% interest in each of these entities, although ACP Re, Ltd. had a 50% interest in AMT Capital Holdings, S.A. for the first three months of 2013 until their interest was transferred to NGHC.
+Although we have a fifty percent interest in each of these entities, we provide certain actuarial and finance functions to the entities, for which NGHC and ACP Re, Ltd. receive a benefit.
+As a result of this arrangement, the LSC Entities collectively paid us \$0.7 million for these services for the year ended December 31, 2013.